Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +---+---+ | | +---+ + | | +---+---+

-We surely could take all 4 boxes and then play elsewhere but what if we wanted to avoid playing elsewhere by all cost?
+Of course we could take all 4 boxes and then play elsewhere, but what if we wanted to avoid playing elsewhere at all costs?
 If we would take two boxes we reach

 +---+---+ | | | +---+---+ | | +---+---+